Out for Justice: Re-editing

 I really liked working with Bill Forsythe and Jerry Orbach and all those guys in the car who played the killers.
 But I didn't get along with Steven.
 He was always about an hour late for work and caused a lot of delays.
 We shot until October 31, 1990, because an IATSE strike was threatened.
 (International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts - Ed.)
 Warner Bros. told us we had to be on a plane by November 1.
 So we shot for about a month in Brooklyn.
 The rest of Out for Justice was shot in and around south Los Angeles.
-We filmed those scenes on Lacy Street, in a slummy area of old wooden buildings that could pass for Brooklyn.
+We filmed those scenes on Lacy Street, in a slummy area of old wooden buildings that could pass for Brooklyn.Further cuts were made after the film received an NC-17 rating for violence.